 Analysis of data gathered from 1392 subjects shows that a 14-factor model, best fit the data.
 This model represented the seven foundations above, but distinguished between “Relevance” and “Judgement” questions, indicating a difference between what people conceived as right or wrong and what they judged as appropriate moral actions.
 While relevance and judgement responses were correlated within each foundation, they differed enough to warrant treating them as separate subscales.

 The paper presents extensive analysis confirming the validity of the MAC questionnaire and comparing it to the MFQ.
 These demonstrate that the measure is valid and reliable, and the MAC model fits the available data better than the MFT, as well as having stronger explanatory power.
 It seems worth considering as a better model to drive future research.

 From a games perspective, while this paper does not directly reference videogames, the idea that morality is strongly rooted in a collection of non-zero-sum games suggests a number of avenues for future research in games and ethics.
-It would be a simple mattr to design games based around these dynamics and determine whether in-game behaviour correlates with scores on the corresponding MAC foundations.
+It would be a simple matter to design games based around these dynamics and determine whether in-game behaviour correlates with scores on the corresponding MAC foundations.
 For example, a multiplayer game could be designed using the iterated Prisoner’s Dilemma as a core mechanic.
 This would create a dynamic of pitting individual self-interest against the group, and raise problems of defection, punishment and forgiveness.
 A study could examine the correlation between behaviour in this game and the MAC Reciprocity score, to see whether players in-game behaviour reflects their out-of-game morality.